Joe Cole: International career

 As a youngster, Cole played for the England's under-17 team, where he scored the winning goal against Norway in a final of the Nordic Tournament.
 Cole made his senior international debut against Mexico in May 2001.
 He was a member of England's 2002 World Cup squad, making one substitute appearance in the tournament.
 Cole was also a squad member at UEFA Euro 2004, but did not play.

 Cole's displays in England's friendlies leading up to the 2006 World Cup enhanced his reputation ahead of the summer's finals in Germany.
 In May 2006, he was confirmed in the England squad for the World Cup, ahead of Chelsea teammate Shaun Wright-Phillips.
 He played on the left side of midfield in England's opening game against Paraguay on 10 June 2006.
 On 20 June 2006, England drew with Sweden in Group B play, with a final score of 2–2.
-Cole scored a volley in the 34th minute of the match and got an assist in the 85th when he sent in a ball to Steven Gerrard, with this contribution earning him the Man of the match award.
+Cole scored one of the goals of the tournament, a volley in the 34th minute of the match and got an assist in the 85th when he sent in a ball to Steven Gerrard, with this contribution earning him the Man of the match award.

 Cole lined up for the England squad for the first time since the 2006 World Cup in the 1–1 friendly draw against the Netherlands, on 15 November 2006 providing an assist for Wayne Rooney from a cross.
 After another injury, he returned to start the friendly against Brazil at Wembley Stadium on 1 June 2007.

 Cole scored his seventh goal for England in June 2007, in Euro 2008 qualifying, away to Estonia.

 On 7 February 2008, Cole was one of the 23-man squad selected for the friendly against Switzerland which they won 2–1, courtesy of Jermaine Jenas and Shaun Wright-Phillips goals.
 For Jenas' goal, Cole skipped down the left and crossed to Jenas.
 Cole was named Man of the match for his performance.

 In August 2008, Cole scored a late equalising goal in a 2–2 draw at Wembley against the Czech Republic after coming on as a substitute.
 He then scored England's two goals in the next fixture after coming on as a second-half substitute in the 2–0 defeat of Andorra in the opening match for 2010 World Cup qualifying.
 In England's next World Cup qualifier, against Croatia, he suffered a head injury in a clash with Croatian defender Robert Kovač which resulted in the Croat's sending off.

 Cole was named in the final 23-man selection for England's 2010 World Cup squad.
 He played, and scored, in a 3–0 victory against Platinum Stars, of South Africa's Premier Soccer League, in an unofficial warm-up game.
 However, he was limited to only two substitute appearances in the tournament itself, as England lost to Germany in the second round in what was to be his final international appearance.